tangentsoft/pidp8i/doc/uwfocal-manual-supp.md

 via the `PUNCH` command, but what about *reading* programs back in?
 You can do that, but it's trickier than you might guess.

-First, if you've read [the manual][uwfm], you may think to attach a paper tape to SIMH then use U/W FOCAL's `OPEN READER` command, but as with `PUNCH`, that command has been replaced in this version of U/W FOCAL.
+First, if you've read [the Manual][uwfm], you may think to attach a paper tape to SIMH then use U/W FOCAL's `OPEN READER` command, but as with `PUNCH`, that command has been replaced in this version of U/W FOCAL.
 With the removal of paper tape support in U/W FOCAL proper, they